 - (1) Credits and grades earned and offered for acceptance shall be based on official transcripts and shall be accepted at face value subject to validation if required by the receiving school's accreditation.
 The school shall accept and classify transfer credits for the purpose of credits that meet specific graduation requirements without further validation from schools that are accredited by a regional accrediting agency or from schools accredited through their state or country's Department of Education.
 Accrediting agencies are: - a.
 Southern Association of Colleges and Schools (SACS) - b.
 Middle States Association of Colleges and Schools (MSACS) - c.
 New England Association of Colleges and Schools (NEACS) - d.
 North Central Association of Colleges and Schools (NCACS) - e.
 Northwest Association of Accredited Schools (NAAS) - f.
 Western Association of Colleges and Schools (WACS) - g.
-National Council on Private School Accreditation (NCPSA) member agencies and other accepted agencies are: - Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities - ii.
+National Council on Private School Accreditation (NCPSA) member agencies and other accepted agencies are:

+- i.
+Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities - ii.
 Alabama Independent School Association - iii.
 American Montessori Society - iv.
 Association of Christian Schools International - v.
 Association of Christian Teachers and Schools, Assemblies of God - vi.
 Association of Independent Schools of Florida - vii.
 Association of Waldorf Schools of North America - viii.
 Christian Schools International - ix.
 Christian Schools of Florida - x.
 Commission of International and Trans-Regional Accreditation - xi.
 Florida Association of Christian Colleges and Schools - xii.
 Florida Catholic Conference Accreditation Program - xiii.International Academy of Educational Accreditors International Christian Accrediting Association - xiv.
 Kentucky Nonpublic School Commission - xv.
 Montessori School Accreditation Commission - xvi.
 National Accreditation Board of Merkos L'Inyonei Chinuch - xvii.
 National Christian School Association - xviii.
 National Independent Private School Association - xix.
 Florida Council on Independent Schools (FCIS) - xx.
-Florida Association of Christian Colleges and Schools (FACCS) - Note: NCPSA member agencies are the following:

-Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities, Association of Christian Schools International, Association of Christian Teachers and Schools, Assemblies of God, Association of Independent Schools of Florida, Association of Waldorf Schools of North America, Christian Schools International, Christian Schools of Florida, Florida Association of Christian Colleges and Schools, International Christian Accrediting Association,

-Kentucky Nonpublic School Commission, Montessori School Accreditation Commission, and the National Independent Private School Association.
-For assistance, contact District Guidance at 754 321-2584.

-- (2) If validation of the official transcript is deemed necessary, or if the student does not possess an official transcript or is a home education student, credits shall be validated through performance during the first grading period as outlined in subsection (2) of this rule. - (3) Validation of credits shall be based on performance in classes at the receiving school.
+Florida Association of Christian Colleges and Schools (FACCS) - (2) If validation of the official transcript is deemed necessary, or if the student does not possess an official transcript or is a home education student, credits shall be validated through performance during the first grading period as outlined in subsection (2) of this rule. - (3) Validation of credits shall be based on performance in classes at the receiving school.
 A student transferring into a school shall be placed at the appropriate sequential course level and should have a minimum grade point average of 2.0 at the end of the first grading period.
 Students who do not meet this requirement shall have credits validated using the Alternative Validation Procedure, as outlined in subsection (3) of this rule. - (4) Alternative Validation Procedure.
-If validation based on performance as described above is not satisfactory, then any one of the following alternatives shall be used for validation purposes as determined by the teacher, principal, and parent: - (a) Portfolio evaluation by the superintendent or designee; - (b) Written recommendation by a Florida certified teacher selected by the parent and approved by the principal; - (c) Demonstrated performance in courses taken through dual enrollment or at other public or private accredited schools; - (d) Demonstrated proficiencies on nationally-normed standardized subject area assessments: - (e) Demonstrated proficiencies on the FCAT; or - (f) Written review of the criteria utilized for a given subject provided by the former school. - (5) Students must be provided at least ninety (90) days from date of transfer to prepare for assessments outlined in paragraphs (3)(d) and (e) of this rule if required (State Board Rule 6A-1.09941). - (6) Such students who are not proficient in English should receive immediate and intensive instruction in English language acquisition and English for Speakers of Other Languages (ESOL) strategies in all courses. - In cases of unusual circumstances related to out-of-district transfer students or late registrants who have not been enrolled in school prior to enrolling in a Broward County school and, therefore, minimum instruction time cannot be met, students shall be enrolled on an audit basis.
-In TERMS, an Audit is designated by a flag of "U" and the grade earned is designated as "NG."
+If validation based on performance as described above is not satisfactory, then any one of the following alternatives shall be used for validation purposes as determined by the teacher, principal, and parent: - (a) Portfolio evaluation by the superintendent or designee; - (b) Written recommendation by a Florida certified teacher selected by the parent and approved by the principal; - (c) Demonstrated performance in courses taken through dual enrollment or at other public or private accredited schools; - (d) Demonstrated proficiencies on nationally-normed standardized subject area assessments; - (e) Demonstrated proficiencies on the FCAT; or - (f) Written review of the criteria utilized for a given subject provided by the former school. - (5) Students must be provided at least ninety (90) days from date of transfer to prepare for assessments outlined in paragraphs (3)(d) and (e) of this rule if required (State Board Rule 6A-1.09941).

+(6) Such students who are not proficient in English should receive immediate and intensive instruction in English language acquisition and English for Speakers of Other Languages (ESOL) strategies in all courses.